-Endeavour Energy has valued reduced and/or involuntary load shedding by reference to our estimate of energy at risk, which is derived from the annual peak demand forecasts set out in section 3.3.
+Endeavour Energy has valued reduced and/or involuntary load shedding by reference to our estimate of energy at risk, which is derived from the annual peak demand forecasts.

-We have capped the expected future USE under the base case in all three load scenarios (discussed further in section 5.5) at the 2031/32 values for this DPAR NPV assessment.
+We have capped the expected future USE under the base case in all three load scenarios (discussed further in section 5.5) at the 2031/32 values for this FPAR NPV assessment.
 The cap has been adopted because the uncapped value of USE would otherwise become extremely high (since, in reality, we would undertake investment to avoid widespread customer outages and inability of customers to connect to the network).
 Using the very large, uncapped USE values can distract from the comparison of net market benefits between the credible options.
-In addition, we have also zeroed out USE from 2036/37 onwards, for the same reason.
+In addition, we have also zeroed out (set to a zero value) USE from 2036/37 onwards, for the same reason.